|

 Having scoured the market, we opted for a CAMOS SAT-DOME.
 This is a pretty nifty bit of kit

-(albeit expensive) that will seek the chosen satellite and will, subject to any
+(albeit expensive) that will seek the chosen satellite and will, subject to

-trees, etc., remain locked onto that satellite, even if you are on the
+tall trees, etc., remain locked onto that satellite, even if you are on the

 move.
 There was a write up about